 There are many ways that people can be involved in a community or not-for-profit organisation.

-It can sometimes be hard to identify which of the relationship applies, and in some cases one person may be engaging with your organisation in several ways (eg. one person could be a member, donor and service user of a medical support not-for-profit).
+It can sometimes be hard to identify which of the relationship applies, and in some cases one person may be engaging with your organisation in more than one way (for example, one person could be a member, donor and service user of a medical support not-for-profit).

-If you are unsure about what type of relationship is involved and the laws that apply, read the information in each of the 'people involved' sub-pages to help you identify the relationship and the law that applies.
+Read the information in each of the 'people involved' sub-pages to help you identify the types of relationships that are involved and the laws that apply.

 Whistleblower protection laws